 What was done?

-Previous studies have drilled cores into the 'massive' Porites coral which can grow 'coral bommies' of several metres diameter and several hundreds of years old.
+Previous studies have drilled cores into the 'massive' Porites coral which can grow 'coral bommies' of several metres diameter and several hundred years old.
 These cores from the Coral Core Archive were re-analysed for their calcite (limestone) densities and growth rates, using state-of-the-art scientific techniques of X-ray and gamma densitometry and simple length measurements.
 Because corals live like plants, their growth rates depend on temperature and the amount of light, both causing yearly bands, much like tree rings.
 The cores investigated come from all over the north-south extending Great Barrier Reef, allowing investigaters to also study the effect of average temperature.

 The main finding of the study is shown in this graph for extension (blue, growth rate) (cm/yr) and density (green, g/ml), interpretation of which is confusing.
 The increasing growth rate since 1900 suggests that the sea has been warming, but it is accompanied by a reduction in density.
 The product of the two is the calcification rate (red) with a flatter mid-range.
 Its hockey-stick appearance of dipping down steeply since the late-1990s has been cause for alarm, being clearly 'abnormal' as it has not occurred in 400 years (not shown here).
 Normal growth of about 1.4cm per year has suddenly dipped to less than 1.3cm/yr, a decline of 14.2% per year, and should this trend continue, the porites coral could disappear by the year 2050.